 These are the activities we will be doing daily as well as on our days off: white water rafting ($60.00 charge), trips to the ocean, crabbing, Portland’s Saturday Market, hiking, and basketball.
 All of these activities were conducted at last year’s June camp.
 We realize the importance of recovery and we give this time to the athletes, we also believe in giving the opportunity to see the Pacific Northwest.
 NOTE: Athletes are responsible for any off-day expenses.

-This year, we will be staying at the Thunderhead Lodge, Collin’s Lake Resort, and Altitude Chalet.
+This year, we will be staying at the Thunderhead Lodge, Collin’s Lake Resort, and the Parmelee House.
 All units have heated pools, laundry facilities, wireless internet and wax rooms.

 Our cook, Kristine Winquist will provide three meals a day, plus a juice break for the mountain; no other camps provide this service.
 New this year, meals on the day off will be provided, BBQ style.